There is no such thing as Unlimited Internet

-Throttling is the act of slowing donw your internet service speed.
+Throttling is the act of slowing down your internet service speed.
 It is done to slow the amount of data you are using.

 Prioritizing is a nice way of saying throttling.
-If you use too much data, the company may prioritize you to the back of the internet line and your speed will drop to dialup.
+If you use too much data, the company may prioritize you to the back of the internet line which will decrease your speed and data usage.

-Here are a few random examples presented in alphabetical order.
+Here are examples of “unlimited” offers on various websites.
+They are presented in alphabetical order.

 The words are directly from the companies websites and the words in red are the limits.